The Life Story of John Lee, or The Man They Could Not Hang (1921 film): Production

-Sterry and Haldane enjoyed enormous success with the 1912 version of this story, so they decided to remake it.
-They added extra scenes of Lee's childhood and extra piety.
+Sterry and Haldane enjoyed enormous success with the 1912 version of this story, and a 1919 article in The Bulletin claims they shot some additional footage for this.

+They decided to remake it entirely, adding more scenes of Lee's childhood and extra piety.
+The film was reportedly financed by three New Zealande businessmen.

+In August 1921 it was announced Carlton Max, the ventriloquist, signed to play the title role.
+Kate Rooney, the female lead, was from vaudeville.

+A prologue was shot involving Mrs. Lee's cottage and John Lee's cell, enacted by Louise Parndon and George Frederick.

+Copyright applications

+Charles Ernest Phillips registered the Philip Lytton play for copyright in July 1920.

 It was registered for copyright on 8 September 1921.

 Sterry registered a play for copyright in 1927 called The Life Story of John Lee or The Babbacombe Tragedy.